 Peptide safety: side effects, FDA risks, and human evidence

 Peptide safety cannot be answered with a single yes or no. Some peptide drugs are approved and clinically useful.
 Some oral peptide-containing foods and supplements are ordinary nutrition products.
 But unapproved research peptides and clinic-marketed peptide therapies can raise very different safety questions: immunogenicity, impurities, contamination, route-specific risk, missing human exposure data, and no long-term human trial evidence.
-This page is a practical safety explainer for readers comparing FDA status pages, peptide therapy claims, and side-effect questions.
-It does not provide sourcing, dosing, injection, stacking, or protocol advice.
+Across the July 23-24, 2026 hearing, an FDA advisory committee issued favorable recommendations for six peptide groups—BPC-157, KPV, TB-500, MOTS-c, Semax, and Epitalon—and recommended against emideltide/DSIP.
+Those non-binding recommendations ran contrary to FDA staff's position against every reviewed form.
+FDA final action remained pending as of July 26, so the reviewed peptides were still unapproved, and the policy disagreement did not resolve the underlying evidence gaps.
+This page is a practical safety explainer and does not provide sourcing, dosing, injection, stacking, or protocol advice.